fledge-iot/fledge/docs/plugin_developers_guide/07_rules_plugins.rst

             }
     }

-We return the pointer to our Average class as the handle for the plugin.
+We return the pointer to our AverageRule class as the handle for the plugin.
 This allows subsequent calls to the plugin to reference the instance created by the *plugin_init* call.